-WordPress is on of the best blogging platform and PhpPot also uses it as a platform.
-I am planning to write a lot more on WordPress and this tutorial is first from that series.
+WordPress is one of the best blogging platforms and Phppot also running on this.
+I am planning to write a lot more on WordPress and this tutorial is the first from that series.

-This is the scenario, we have a custom PHP page which we want to integrate with the WordPress blog.
+This is the scenario, we have a custom PHP page that we want to integrate with the WordPress blog.
 Our PHP file which we are going to integrate may not use any of the WordPress APIs.

 We can start with a sample file and copy page.php, rename it on your choice and put it inside the theme folder ../wp-content/themes/mytheme/

-This new file should start with the following content and then followed by the custom PHP content.
+This new file should start with the following content and then be followed by the custom PHP content.
 This is the WordPress template.

 /* other PHP code here */